awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 ## Configuration Errors<a name="cloudwatch_errors"></a>

-Following, you can learn details about errors that you might see in CloudWatch logs from a misconfigured application\.
+The following sections contain details about errors that you might see in Amazon CloudWatch Logs from a misconfigured application\.

 ### Error Message Format<a name="cloudwatch_errors_format"></a>